Your child's first few days at school - 6 top tips to make it a success!

 5. Communicate with teacher.

-If there is something going on at home that is having an effect on your child, then it is best to tell the teacher about it so he or she can keep an eye out and support the child.
-Obvious things are bereavement or separation, but keep in mind that a child can be very upset by something you consider minor.
+If there is something going on at home that is having an effect on your child, then it is best to tell the teacher about it so they can keep an eye out and support the child.
+The obvious things are bereavement or separation, but keep in mind that a child can be very upset by something you consider minor.
 Don’t feel that something is too insignificant to mention to the teacher.

 6. MOST IMPORTANTLY!